kuma35/thinking-forth-jp/sphinx/chapter1.rst

 programming languages such as C, Modula 2, and Edison apply this concept to the architecture of their procedures.

-But takes the idea much further.
+But Parnas takes the idea much further.
 He suggests that the concept should be extended to algorithms and data structures.
 In fact, hiding information—not decision-structure or calling-hierarchy—should be the primary basis for design!

 The Superficiality of Structure
 ===============================

-proposes two criteria for decomposition:
+Parnas proposes two criteria for decomposition:

 #. possible (though currently unplanned) reuse, and